Geocaching: Adventure Lab

 A type of virtual cache that typically consists of a set of 5 waypoints, with each waypoint counting as a "cache find".
-The waypoints usually have an overall theme such showcasing the history of a small town and are often created as a walking tour of a city or park.
+The waypoints usually have an overall theme such as showcasing the history of a small town and are often created as a walking tour of a city or park.
 An example would be Route 66 or the Lincoln Highway, which are a nationwide series of Adventure Lab sets of 10 that stretch the entire route across the United States.

 Adventure labs were first introduced in 2014 as a way to test market ideas through Groundspeak.
 Initially, geocachers would find a key word at a designated site where they could then enter it onto a website to claim "credit".
 Soon after, they were made available to "find" at select Mega-Events.
 In 2020, Groundspeak released the "Adventure Lab" app, separate from the geocaching app.
 The app made it possible to enter a geo-fence when, once inside, a question will appear that can be answered either in the form of a written answer or a multiple choice answer.
 This question can be answered at anytime once activated, however, some Adventure Labs must be completed sequentially implying that one must answer the question to move on to the next waypoint.

 Many Adventure Labs caches have a physical bonus cache associated with them that are listed as a "mystery cache".
 Coordinates to the bonus cache, if applicable, can be seen in the journal entries once a user has correctly answered the question at a waypoint.

 Geocachers can create their own Adventure Lab, but must first opt-in to receive an "Adventure Lab credit" which allows for the creation of 1 set of 5 waypoints, with each of the 5 waypoints counting towards a cache find.
 If selected, Adventure Labs can be created using the Adventure Lab builder.
 Adventure Labs, unlike all other geocaches, are not subject to review and are published at will by the creator.
 However, Adventure Labs can at anytime be archived by Groundspeak if they are in violation of terms of use.
 For example, placing an Adventure Lab in a place that requires people to pay a fee to visit such as airports or theme parks may get the Adventure permanently removed from the Adventure Lab app.

 Event caches

 There are several kinds of events geocaches.
-While encouraged, events do not require visitors to sign their name a logbook to prove they attended an event.
-Attendees of event caches can log that they 'attended', which will increment their number of found caches.
+While encouraged, events do not require visitors to sign a logbook to prove they attended an event.
+Attendees of event caches can log that they 'attended', which will increase their number of found caches.
 Event caches can be of the following types: